Bethieieio/DDs_Diner/README.md

 - Cliked on 'Open App' to view the DD's Diner site.
 - Now whenever I make a commit, it automatically deploys to Heroku.

-> Because my local and heroku use the same database, there is no need formigrations ehen deploying.
+> Because my local and heroku use the same database, there is no need for migrations when deploying.

-## Hourable Mentions
+## Honourable Mentions
 - [My Partner in crime](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.
 - My Mentor Rich, big ups to him.
 Thank you (: